 Over the past 25 years, Melissa and Doug products have become well-known in the toy industry.
 Their toys are consistently high in quality and are geared towards creative play and developmental growth.

 This toy is no different—the toddler piano has 25 keys and offers a full 2 octaves of range.
 It comes with a songbook that features nine different childhood classics.
 Their repetitive nature makes these easy to learn and encourages muscle memory.

-This piano is made from wood and has a sturdy, durable construction.
-The keys are labeled by letter as well as color to help your child learn to play more easily.
+This toy piano is made from wood and has a sturdy, durable construction.
+The keys are labeled by letter as well as color to help your child learn to play piano more easily.
 No bench is included with this piano.
 It is not overly tall and playing it while sitting on the floor will likely be the best way to use it.

 This model is recommended for children 3 years old and up.
 It includes a satisfaction guarantee, and returns are hassle-free.
 The piano is attractive and realistic.
 It’s also lightweight, so it’s easy to move around.